The Ultimate Cheat Sheet for Creating Learner Personas

 Successful marketing professionals work diligently to create the ideal customer persona knowing that a deep understanding of a client's needs will help them tailor their message to achieve their desired result.
 Effective classroom teachers also spend a great deal of time getting to know their students for the same reason, to tailor instruction to achieve proficiency.

 Effective eLearning courses take a cue from both marketers and classroom teachers by creating detailed learner personas.
-We definitely don't want learners coming across content and features they may never ever use, that's why these in-depth descriptions and profiles of prototypical learners help course designers create more effective, more engaging and more educational content the learner can put to use immediately
+These in-depth descriptions and profiles of prototypical learners help course designers create more effective, more engaging and more educational content the learner can put to use immediately.

-Learner Personas is a simple way to notice that behaviors, personal characteristics and needs are to be fully understood before creating any eLearning project.
-This cheat sheet can help you develop those Personas to move instruction from mediocre to effective eLearning courses.
+This cheat sheet can help an organization develop those personas to move instruction from mediocre to effective eLearning courses.

 1. Gather Information